kxh03/itam/README.md

 ## Overview

 Welcome to our IT Asset Management (ITAM) system!
-This tool is designed to help Abissnet effectively manage their IT assets, streamline workflows, and ensure optimal utilization of resources.
+This tool is designed to help Abissnet effectively manage their IT assets and ensure optimal utilization of resources.

 ## Features